A new approach to modified-gravity models: Introduction

 Although the simplest candidate of the acceleration mechanism is the cosmological constant, one can construct various ``field'' models in order to incorporate this mysterious ``dark energy'' In particular, one can use a canonical scalar field (quintessence) \cite{quintess}, a scalar field with non-standard kinetic term (k-essence) \cite{kessence} or with a negative sign of the kinetic term (phantom) \cite{phant}, the combination of quintessence and phantom in a unified model named quintom \cite{quintom}, scalar fields non-minimally coupled to gravity \cite{nonminimal} or simple barotropic fluids with specific pressure-form such as Chaplygin gas \cite{Chalpygin} (for nice reviews on dark energy models, see \cite{rev}).

 Instead of using field dark energy constructions, an alternative approach is to modify gravity itself.
 The Dvali-Gabbadadge-Poratti (DGP) \cite{dgp}, the Cardassian \cite{cardassian} and the Shtanov-Sahni \cite{shtanov} models follow this direction, lying in particular in the higher-dimensional scenario sub-class.
 However, instead of using extra dimensions, one can insert higher-order curvature invariants in the usual Einstein-Hilbert action, with the simple consideration the so-called $f(R)$-gravity models \cite{fr}, that is the addition of Ricci-scalar functions.
 Such models wish to alleviate the non-renormalizability of gravity, and acquire theoretical justification from low-energy string theory.
 Alternatively, since higher-order terms can be related to non-minimally coupled scalar degrees of freedom, these models are equivalent to scalar-tensor constructions.
 Concerning their cosmological implications, they can describe both inflation as well as the late-time acceleration.
 However, most of $f(R)$-gravity models do not manage to pass the observational and theoretical tests (solar system, neutron stars and binary pulsar constraints), giving also rise to an unusual matter dominated epoch and leading to significant fine-tunings \cite{ft}.
 Moreover, even if improved versions (like the ``Chameleon mechanism'' \cite{ch}) manage to satisfy the above constraints, one can still face problems in the strong gravity regime, due to the curvature singularity that is inevitable at the nonlinear level \cite{nl}.
+But, it was lately shown that $f(R)$ gravity may contain all four known types of future singularities namely the Big Rip, type II, III or IV \cite{nonsing} and it was shown that one of the ways to avoid future singularity via unification of inflation with dark energy (see \cite{revodin} for a detailed review) is the introduction of $R^2$ term.
+Let us also mention in this context here that recently in \cite{cenosz} some realistic $f(R)$ models were proposed which successfully passes the local tests and fulfills the cosmological bounds (see also \cite{reviewsdosn} for a review).

 Although higher time-derivatives can be beneficial in making gravity renormalizable, they also lead to ghosts.
 However, the recently developed Ho\v{r}ava gravity wishes to act as a power-counting renormalizable, Ultra-Violet (UV) complete theory of gravity \cite{horava1}, without possessing the full diffeomorphism invariance of General Relativity but only a subset that is manifest in the Arnowitt, Deser and Misner (ADM) slicing.
 There has been a large amount of effort in examining and extending its properties, as well as exploring its cosmological implications \cite{HLaspects}.